piresc/nebengjek/docs/assessment.md

 1. **Driver workflow**:
    - Drivers activate their availability to work (searching for customers within a 1 km radius).
 2. **Customer workflow**:
-   - Customers request a ride, and the system finds potential drivers within 1 km.
+   - Customers request a trip, and the system finds potential drivers within 1 km.
 3. **Matching**:
    - When a match occurs, both parties receive a notification and decide to accept/reject.
 4. **Trip initiation**: